arkste/docker-symfony/README.md

 Because most of my servers are running Ubuntu with PHP built by `ondrej/php` and i want to be as close as possible to the target system while developing.
 The PHP-Container has the recent Node.js- + Yarn-Version installed, which is necessary if you're using Symfony's [Webpack Encore](https://symfony.com/doc/current/frontend/encore/installation.html).

 * Why is X missing?
 You're free to customize it for your needs.
-Like PostgreSQL instead of MySQL, Redis, RabbitMQ, etc.
+Like adding Redis, RabbitMQ, etc.